Current and Previous Fellows

 2011-2012 Fellow - Integrative Medicine

 Alicia Cohen, MD, ABIHM is board certified in both Family Medicine and Integrative Medicine, and currently in her second year of an integrative medicine fellowship.
-Dr. Cohen completed her Family Medicine training at the UCSF Santa Rosa Family Medicine Residency Program, and medical school at the Mount Sinai School of Medicine.
+After completing a second year as integrative medicine fellow to spend time focusing on research interests, she has been hired as faculty.
+She anticipates continuing her interest in research as she joins the Robert Wood Johnson Clinical Scholars Program at the University of Michigan in 2014.
 She additionally spent two years at the Mount Sinai Department of Health Policy researching disparities in care for women with breast cancer, as well as a year-long social justice fellowship working with Palestinian and Israeli survivors of rape and domestic violence.
 During her time in Santa Rosa, she was involved in helping to bring the acceptance of food stamp benefits to local farmers markets, organizing cooking demos, and designing educational trainings around food access and healthy eating.Dr.
 Cohen’s clinical interests include women’s health; food as a medicine and integrative nutrition; clinical herbalism; functional medicine; and mind-body medicine, with a particular emphasis on Somatic Experiencing, a body-based therapy for trauma survivors.
 Her research interests include nutrition, food insecurity, and community-based interventions.
 She is currently conducting a study examining the effect of Supplemental Nutrition Assistance Program (SNAP) incentive programs—providing SNAP recipients matching dollars at local farmers markets—on fruit and vegetable consumption.

 Sean Zager, M.D.